Waimea-bjconningnewsham/300dtd-assessment/docs/Development.md

 The adding was correct and I can add as many thing as I would like and the adding function would work.

+### 2/08/2024

+My logout was buggy

+My logout was not working right so I had to find the code that wasn't working or see if the code was there at all.

+> Replace this text with any user feedback / comments

+I found the problem the code wasn't right, took me a bit to find out in what way, but when I did I was able to fix it pretty quickly.

 ### DATE HERE

 Replace this test with what you are working on